 If you have anything to explain or apologise for, then consider doing so with a letter.

 If you get a reply, then you have a basis of connection which you can build upon.

 It is important that you build up this connection slowly and make effort to not provoke a swirl of bad emotions in your ex.

 Because it’s easy to over do this.

-You want to gauge feedback, and move accordingly.
+You want to gauge feedback, and move accordingly to that feedback.

-What wouldn’t be a good idea is to bring up heavy subject matters.
-For example, I wouldn’t recommend you mention the break up or the relationship in your first contact.
+What wouldn’t be a good idea is to bring up heavy subject matters that will make your ex cold.
+For example, I wouldn’t recommend you discuss the breakup or the relationship issues in your first few messages.

 Keeping things light and easy is key.

 Just remember that what you say and do must depend on what signals you get back.